bakx/ServerProtection/Readme.md

 ### Reporting - AbuseIP
 Reports the hacking attempt to www.abuseipdb.com

+### Reporting - LiveReport.SignalR
+Reports the hacking attempt to the SignalR site that's part of this solution

 ## Developer notes
 This project is using SQLite in combination with EF Core.
 More details at : https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli